Holic75/Baldurs-gate-dnd-3.5/README.md

 – May channel positive (good and neutral clerics) or negative (evil clerics) energy starting from level 2 number of times per day equal to 3 + 1 per 2 points of Charisma above 10.
 (1d6 damage/healing at level 2 plus 1d6 per 4 levels).
 – May use Spontaneous Spell Channeling
 ```
-SPONTANEOUS SPELL CHANNELING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into her weapon(s) to add number of 1d4 dice equal to level of sacrificed spell to her sneak attack damage for next 10 seconds.
+SPONTANEOUS SPELL CHANNELING: When this ability is activated caster can sacrifice any  memorized spell and channel its energy into her weapon(s) to add number of 1d4 dice equal to level of sacrificed spell to her sneak attack damage for next 3 rounds.
 ```
 – At 1st level chooses one domain that grants her access to additional spells and abilities, normally not available to Clerics of other domains.
 – Gets one bonus feat at levels 10, 20, 22, 25 and 28.